Jayne Ozanne: Honours

+In December 2025, for her service to religion and the LGBTQ+ community, Ozanne was appointed Officer of the Order of the British Empire (OBE) in the 2026 New Year Honours.

 Personal life

 Having previously believed that being Christian and being gay were not compatible, Ozanne sought a deliverance ministry and underwent an exorcism.
 She also lived a celibate lifestyle, refraining from any sexual relationship.
 At the age of 28, having struggled with depression, she had a nervous breakdown which resulted in her being admitted to hospital.

 In 2009, after years of personal struggle as an evangelical Christian trying to reconcile her faith with her sexuality, Ozanne came out as gay to her friends and family.
 She then entered into a long-term relationship with another woman, although they separated after five years together.
 She publicly came out in 2015.